siondawson/milestone-project-4/readme.md

 The contact form styling is based on the 'love running' project, a styling I have employed previously in my milestone project 1 submission.

 ## sheetmusic app

+An app to display the sheetmusic store.
+Sheetmusic products are displayed with bootstrap cards.
+Images are the first page of the score which is large enough for users to get a solid idea of the prouduct.

+### All Sheetmusic -  with filtering and search functionality.

+Viewing all sheetmusic.
+The first option in the dropdown box shows users all sheetmusic items available for sale.

+This fulfils user story x x x xx

+Filtering.
+Users may easily select from a drop-down menu filter options for duo, trio, quartet or large ensemble depending on the type of sheetmusic they are looking for.

+This fulfils users stories x xx x

+Users may also search.
+The search query box allows users to search the composers name and title of a piece.
+Search results are rendered the same way as

+This fulfils user stories x x x x

+### Sheetmusic detail

+To find out more about a particular product users may click the sheetmusic cards image to proceed to the sheetmusic detail.
+Here the user is presented with full information on the sheetmusic title they have selected.

+This fulfils user stories x x x x

+The user may choose to add the sheetmusic to their basket, or return to view all sheetmusic.

+### Sheetmusic app for superusers

+Superusers, those defined as store managers have access to additional functionality.

+Adding Sheetmusic.
+Store managers may add new sheetmusic items to the store via a link provided under the 'My Account' tab on the nav bar.

+This fulfils user story x x x x x

+Here the superuser is provided with a form where they may add all the required information to set up a new sheetmusic item.
+The superuser must ensure that the correct PDF file is added via this form as this is what they musician/ shopper will receive on purchase.

+This fulfils user story x x x x x

+Superusers may also edit and delete sheetmusic from the store.
+This functionality can only be accessed via the 'sheetmusic_detail' view.
+Superusers are provided with appropriately colored edit and delete links.

+The edit link takes superusers to a similar form to 'add_sheetmusic'.
+The form is pre populated with data from the sheetmusic item the superuser has selected.

+The edit link opens a modal where the superuser must confirm deletion, or choose to cancel deletion.

+This functionality fulfils user stories x x x x x x

+## Basket App

+### Basket app